SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 If you are using `handleMessage`, you can get the seed by calling `libkmodule.getSeed`. `getSeed` is a promise which returns the seed when it becomes available.
-The module receives the seed from the kernel over postMessage, which is why the seed can only be made available in a promise.
+You can call `getSeed` as many times as you want, it will always return the correct seed.

+The seed needs to be presented asynchronously because the module does not receive the seed until after startup, and it receives its seed from the kernel.
-Here is some example code to fetch the seed:
+Here is some example code retrieving the seed:

 ```ts
 import { getSeed, handleMessage } from "libkmodule"